 The Porcelain Anemone Crabs are found on coral and rock reefs across the Indo Pacific area.
 Generally they are only seen on anemones.
 Sometimes one sees porcelain crabs in the branches of coral but usually on close examination these are a different species.

 Porcelain Anemone Crab are filter feeders and filter plankton out the water.
-They are also said to eat mucus given off by the anemone.
+They are also said to eat mucus given off by the anemone and clean up any debris from within the tentacles.

 PORCELAIN ANEMONE CRAB CLASSIFICATION